Learn - Discover

 Tapping a card opens its destination:

 - An icon card is display-only.
-The card shows the popular icon, its name, the set it belongs to, and the creator.
-Tapping it does nothing on its own; to interact with the icon, find its parent set in the Top Icon Sets row and tap that.
+To interact with the icon, find its parent set in the Top Icon Sets row and tap that.

-- A theme card opens the Community tab on the Themes and Icons page, lands on the tapped theme with it pre-selected and previewing on the open budget, and opens the View Theme dialog so you can see the full color list.
-There is no per-theme detail page; the Community tab is where every theme operation lives (install on a budget, like, bookmark, download).
+- A theme card opens the Community tab of the Themes and Icons page with the tapped theme selected, previews the theme live on the budget you have open, and opens the View Theme dialog so you can read the full color list.
+Themes have no page of their own; the Community tab is where liking, bookmarking, downloading, and installing live.

 Why this default?
-Tapping a theme on Discover opens its View Theme dialog.
-Themes do not have their own detail page in the app today, so opening the dialog gives you the same in-depth look you would get by double-tapping the row on the Themes Community tab.
-The theme is also previewed on your open budget at full size, so you can see how the colors actually feel before installing.
+Tapping a theme opens its View Theme dialog.
+Themes have no detail page in the app, so the dialog gives you the same in-depth look you would get by double-tapping the theme’s row on the Community tab.
+The live preview on your open budget shows how the colors actually feel before you install anything.

 Saving for later, liking, downloading

 - Like.
-Tap Like on the Community tab toolbar of Themes and Icons, or on the icon set detail page.
-Likes count toward the rankings on Discover.
+Tap Like on the Community tab toolbar of Themes and Icons with the theme or icon set selected, or Like Icon on an icon set’s page.
+Likes feed the Discover rankings.

 - Bookmark.
-Tap Add Bookmark on the same toolbars.
-Bookmarks are personal; they do not affect Discover rankings.
-Bookmarked items show up under a Bookmarked filter on the Community tabs.
+Tap Add Bookmark on the same Community tab toolbars.
+Bookmarks are personal and do not affect rankings; the Community tabs have a Bookmarked filter for finding them again.

 Following a creator

-Each card shows the creator’s username with an @ prefix when the creator has one.
-Tap the username to open that creator’s public profile.
-The profile lists everything the creator has published in three tabs: their public budgets, their themes, and their icon sets.
-See Your Public Profile for what a profile page looks like and how the Show toggles affect what the visitor sees.
+Each card shows the creator’s username with an @ prefix when the creator has one and their profile is visible; a creator who hides their profile keeps their work on Discover but their name comes off the cards.
+The username is a label, not a link; a creator’s public profile is reached by its address, which the creator shares themselves.
+The profile lists what the creator has published.
+See Your Public Profile for what a profile page looks like and how its Show toggles affect what a visitor sees.

-If the by-line is missing on a card (no @ line under the creator slot), the creator’s account has been deleted.
-Their published themes and icon sets stay in the community library; the link back to the original creator just no longer exists.
+If the by-line is missing on a card, the creator’s account has been deleted.
+Their published themes and icon sets stay in the community library; only the name is gone.

 When Discover is empty